 Mutualism:

 Mutualistic interactions between plant and animal species is by far one of the most prevalent and well-studied niches of plant-animal interactions (Bronstein 1994).
 This type of interaction can be simplified as a positive interaction between 2 different organisms in which both species experience an overall benefit to their survival and fitness (Table 2; Boucher et al. 1982; Murray & Kinsman 2000; Bascompte & Jordano 2007).
 The concept of mutualism in itself can be further specified into varying specific plant-animal interactions including; plant-pollinator (Stout & Tiedeken 2016; Kaiser-Bunbury et al. 2017), plant-defender (Giusto et al. 2001; Yamawo 2021), and plant-disperser (Bas et al. 2006; Bascompte & Jordano 2007; Ramaswami et al. 2017).
 For example, several species of plants produce a larger abundance of nectaries to recruit various ant species (Oliveira 1997; Giusto et al. 2001; Grasso et al. 2015).
 This type of plant-defender interaction displays a mutualistic relationship between both the plant and the ant, as the plant species receives protection from herbivorous species by the ants, while the ants acquire a direct resource through the plant’s nectaries (Oliveira 1997; Grasso et al. 2015).
-During these mutualistic interactions, it is crucial to consider the net result of the interaction rather than just observing it as an overall benefit to both interacting species (Giusto et al. 2001) Thus, quantifying the strength and observing the possible trade-offs of this interaction can influence the understanding of how these species interactions shape communities and ecosystems (Okuyama & Holland 2008; Vázquez et al. 2015).
-Studying and understanding these mutualistic interactions can play a pinnacle role both to achieve a basic understanding of various ecological systems and for their proper conservation and management (Bronstein et al. 2006; Waser & Ollerton 2006; Vázquez et al 2009).
+During these mutualistic interactions, it is crucial to consider the net outcome of the interaction rather than just observing it as an overall benefit to both interacting species (Giusto et al. 2001) because.… Thus, quantifying the strength and observing the possible trade-offs of this interaction can influence the understanding of how these species interactions shape communities and ecosystems hmm bit repetitive of above stuff (Okuyama & Holland 2008; Vázquez et al. 2015).
+Studying and understanding these mutualistic interactions can play a pinnacle role both to achieve a basic understanding of various ecological systems and for their proper? conservation and management (Bronstein et al. 2006; Waser & Ollerton 2006; Vázquez et al 2009).
+Can you find a better punchline or research insight here - need to measure these interactions and measure conservation outcomes at the same time - need to review for sure in cognates but also have punchlines too.

 Herbivory: